See a typo? Have a suggestion? Edit this page on Github

 - In large concentrations in our bodies, linoleic acid causes metabolic disfunction

-According to this theory, the Croissant Diet.
+The Croissant Diet follows this theory.
 I will say up front that I have not been successful with my attempts at this, but that may have been my own error.
 The Croissant Diet provides the very alluring promise of getting to each starch, sugar, and refined saturated fats (e.g., butter), all while fixing metabolic disfunction and losing weight.

 The final one is really a catch-all basket.
 "Food quality" is a broad term.
 Lots of people have lots of definitions of what makes food "good" and "bad."
 For example: